biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

 ![load_annotation_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_annotation.png)

-The `GTF` file can be found by going to the folder named (`m_jan2020`) and clicking on:
+The `GTF` file can be found by going to the folder named (`m_jan2020`) and clicking on the different folders until you find the GTF file named `Oryza_sativa.IRGSP-1.0.48.chr10.gtf.gz`:

         course->reference->Oryza_sativa.IRGSP-1.0.48.chr10.gtf.gz

 ![load_annotation1_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/load_annotation1.png)

-You will see the new track with genes annotated in chromosome 10
+You will see a new track with all the genes annotated in chromosome 10:

 ![annotation_view_igv](https://www.ebi.ac.uk/~ernesto/IGSR/masters_IAMZ_jan2020/annotation_view.png)

-Now, load the BAM file with your alignments by going to the folder named (`m_jan2020`) and clicking on:
+Now, load the BAM file with your alignments by going to the folder named (`m_jan2020`) and clicking on the different folders until you find the BAM file named `SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam`:

         course->alignment->aln_visualization->SAMEA2569438.chr10.sorted.reheaded.mark_duplicates.mini.bam